j3rrywan9/k8s-study/doc/istio_in_action.md

 This would mean requests for both hostnames would end up going to the same virtual IP, and thus the same ingress reverse proxy would route the request.
 If the reverse proxy was smart enough, it could use the `Host` HTTP header to further delineate which requests should go to which group of services (see figure 4.4).

-Hosting multiple different services at a single entry point is known as virtual hosting.
+Hosting multiple different services at a single entry point is known as *virtual hosting*.
 We need a way to decide which virtual host group a particular request should be routed to.
 With HTTP/1.1, we can use the `Host` header;
 with HTTP/2, we can use the `:authority` header;